 To resolve feline dandruff, you need to know what causes dry skin in cats.
 Different solutions will present themselves, depending on the cause of the issue.

-- Obesity – overweight cats struggle to reach their backs and tails while grooming.
+- Obesity – Overweight cats struggle to reach their backs and tails while grooming.

-- Dehydration – cats often fail to drink enough water and grow dehydrated, drying out the skin.
+- Dehydration – Cats often fail to drink enough water and grow dehydrated, drying out the skin.

 The Journal of the American Veterinary Medical Association explains that hyperadrenocorticism, a condition that impacts overweight cats, lists thin, flaky skin among the symptoms.

 In most cases, dry skin, especially around the base of the tail and the back, is a lifestyle or environmental issue.

 Do Cats Get Dry Skin in Winter?

-This should not necessarily be limited to the lower back.
+Dry skin won’t necessarily be limited to the lower back.
 Cold weather will cause dry weather all over a cat’s body.
 It may just be more pronounced at the lower back.